juliangehring/MultipleTesting.jl/docs/citations.md

 Markitsis, A., and Lai, Y. (2010).
 A censored beta mixture model for the estimation of the proportion of non-differentially expressed genes.
 Bioinformatics 26, 640–646.

+Pounds, S., and Morris, S.W.
+(2003).
+Estimating the occurrence of false positives and false negatives in microarray studies by approximating and partitioning the empirical distribution of p-values.
+Bioinformatics 19, 1236–1242.

 Robinson, D. (2016).
 Original Procedure for Choosing λ. http://varianceexplained.org/files/pi0boot.pdf